hashicorp/learn-terraform-cdktf-applications/README.md

     cdktf deploy
     ```

-     (http://localhost:30001 should now be terranomo)
+     (http://localhost:30001 - service might take a few seconds to deploy, but should now be terranomo)

 1. TODO:
   1. Lots of cleanup